RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

     <img src="/public/images/nes/Famicom_PDS_INTERFACE.jpg" class="wow slideInLeft postImage" />
 <div markdown="1">

-Rare became of Nintendos first 3rd party developers outside of Japan by Reverse engineering the Famicom hardware before its western launch and presenting the results to Nintendo [^16].
+Rare became one of Nintendos first 3rd party developers outside of Japan by Reverse engineering the Famicom hardware before its western launch and presenting the results to Nintendo [^16].

 This development kit was the result of the reverse engineering effort as you can see the board has `COPYRIGHT 1988 RARE LTD` rather than an official Nintendo or Intelligent Systems Copyright mark.

 It also has `Nintendo PDS Interface` printed on the board, which likely stands for `Programmers Development System`.

-This hints at it being used with the `PDS development system` made by `P.D.Systems Ltd` (Andy Glaister & co) which came with a 6502 assembler and was a full development system for  C63 and ZX Spectrum [^17].
+This hints at it being used with the `PDS development system` made by `P.D.Systems Ltd` (Andy Glaister & co) which came with a 6502 assembler and was a full development system for  C64 and ZX Spectrum [^17].

 PDS was a commonly used development kit in UK and it would be likely that when Rare was developing ZX Spectrum games they used this development system so all they had to do was reverse-engineer the NES and create an interface to control it from their existing development setup.
 </div>